scalation/scalation_py/PandemicForecasting/README.md

 - [FEDformer](https://arxiv.org/abs/2201.12740)
 - [PatchTST](https://arxiv.org/abs/2211.14730)

-Thanks to the [PatchTST](https://github.com/yuqinie98/PatchTST) repository for providing all the transformers in one place.
+Thanks to the [PatchTST](https://github.com/yuqinie98/PatchTST) repository for providing all the transformers code in one place.
 ### Statistical Models
 - RandomWalk
 - SARIMAX